Estate Planning: 8 Reasons You Need To Stop Putting Off Doing Your Will Or Living Trust

-If you are fortunate enough to leave a sizable estate to your heirs, your adult children may not be at an age where they can responsibly manage the nest egg you have given them.
+If you are fortunate enough to leave a significant estate to your heirs, your heirs may not responsibly manage the nest egg you have given them.
 Imagine a 20 year old college-age adult receiving an inheritance of $30,000.
 Would they blow it on a fast car?
 An expensive YOLO trip to Europe or Asia?
 Furniture?
 Wii games?

 If you would like to control WHEN your heirs receive their inheritance, it's time to talk to a probate attorney in your area to get the process started!

-Without a will or estate planning tools like a living trust, your heirs could receive half of their anticipated inheritance.
+Without a will or estate planning tools like a living trust, your heirs could receive as little as half of their anticipated inheritance.

 The government charges fees for probate (the process of settling the estate), and taxes the estate.
 If you die without a will, more money will be paid to the government in fees to find a person to settle your estate.

-With a little bit of planning, you can leave more money to your heirs, and avoid paying high estate taxes altogether.
+With a little bit of planning, you can leave more money to your heirs, and avoid paying high estate taxes.

-To maximize your estate's value, you need a will or a living trust.
+To maximize your estate's value, you need a will or living trust.

 Some families have passed precious heirlooms from generation to generation.
 A family Bible, generational photos, jewelry, and furniture are common heirlooms, but what about unusual items that have meaning only to you?